 In 2010, Dr. Williams joined the Heidelberg University faculty as an Assistant Professor in Education.
-She teaches graduate-level courses in Education Research, Data Analysis, Child and Adolescent Development, and Motivation to Achieve.
-Additionally, she serves as the Coordinator for the MAE Practicum Research, in which she mentors graduate students as they work on their action-research projects.
-She also teaches an undergraduate course in Human Growth and Development.
+She teaches undergraduate and graduate-level courses in Education Research, Data Analysis, Child and Adolescent Development, Adult Learning and Development, and Motivation to Achieve.
+Additionally, she serves as the Coordinator for the MAE Research, in which she mentors graduate students as they work on their action-research projects.

 Broadly, Dr. Williams’ research interests address the social and emotional development of adolescents, including issues related to college preparedness and transitions, identity development, perfectionism, and issues related to GLBT families.
 Her work has been presented at several regional, national, and international conferences and has been published in peer-reviewed journals.
 She enjoys traveling, spending time with her family, including her young daughter, and serving on the Mission Committee at her church.

 - 2015 Heidelberg University Distinguished Scholarship and Research Award

 - 2008 Association for Institutional Research Dissertation Fellowship